Mrt134/Experimental/1.0luminadocumentation/luminaconfig.rst

 The lumina-i18n package provides localization files.
 Once installed, this allows you to customize which locale is used for the various items listed in :numref:`Figure %s: Session Locale Tab <lumina21c>`.
-To install this package on a PC-BSD or FreeBSD system, use :command:`sudo pkg install lumina-i18n`.
+To install this package on a TrueOS® or FreeBSD system, use :command:`sudo pkg install lumina-i18n`.
 On other operating systems, use the software management tool that comes with the operating system.
 Since each setting has its own drop-down menu, you have the flexibility to